kenzaxtazi/realworldgp/README.md

 # realworldgp
-A practical guide for applying GPs to real world data
+A practical guide for applying GPs to real-world data